 No evidence establishes the "why?" but Lt.
 Tudor conducted an internal affairs investigation in what can most charitably be considered an inept and incompetent manner.
 The ineptitude or incompetence of Lt.
-Tudor undoubtedly caused the initial lawsuit to be filed because he concluded that Defendants Worley and Dalid used excessive force.
-After inmate Gentry's testimony that Lally, not Worley or Dalid cause the injury, continuation of the lawsuit is clearly frivolous.
+Tudor undoubtedly caused this lawsuit to be filed because he concluded that Defendants Worley and Dalid used excessive force.